hgrecco/flexparser/README.rst

 flexparser
 ==========

-Why writing another parser?
-I have asked myself the same question while working in this project.
+Why write another parser?
+I have asked myself the same question while working on this project.
 It is clear that there are excellent parsers out there but I wanted to experiment with another way of writing them.

 The idea is quite simple.
 You write a class for every type of content